 Mini Art Grants

 Mini Art Grants will be awarded on an ongoing basis through the year for amounts up to $1,000 each.
-The program is funded through the Transient Guest Tax that is collected from local hotels, motels and bed & breakfast inns.
 A maximum of $5,000 will be awarded annually.

 Annual Art Grant